 By default, location targeting includes both physical locations and locations of interest, but advanced advertisers can use these options to limit their targeting to a subset of these categories.
 This article goes over the advanced options for location targeting and location exclusion.
 Note that advanced location options only apply to ads on the Search and Display Networks.

-By default, you'll be able to reach people who are likely to be located, or who are regularly located in your targeted areas, as well as those who show interest in your targeted geographic areas.
+By default, you'll be able to reach people who are likely to be in or regularly present in your targeted areas, as well as those who show interest in your targeted geographic areas.
 People can show interest through terms used in their searches, if they were recently in a location, or through content they view related to the location (such as pages or sites).

 Areas that people show interest in are also known as locations of interest, which we identify regardless of the Google search domain the person searches on.
 Find out more about how we determine geographic location and locations of interest.

-You can have the option to switch to a different way of targeting.
-Let's take a look at our available targeting options.
+You have the option to switch to a different form of targeting.
+Let's review the available targeting options below.

-Reach people in, or who show interest in, your targeted locations
+Reach people in, regularly in, or who’ve shown interest in, your targeted locations (Presence or Interest)

-This default and recommended option lets you reach people who are likely to be located, or who are regularly located in your targeted location, as well as people who have shown interest in your targeted location.
+This default and recommended option lets you reach people who are likely to be in or regularly present in your targeted location, as well as people who have shown interest in your targeted locations.

-This option lets you show your ads to people who are likely to be located, or who are regularly located in your target area.
-This does not include people who searched for your target locations but whose physical location was outside the target location at the time of searching.
+This option lets you show your ads to people who are likely to be located, or regularly located in the locations you've targeted.
+Note that hotel campaigns use only “Presence” targeting.

 Compare location exclusion options